muzahid-c/nginx-lb-docker/README.md

 Here we use bridge `appnet0` and ip `10.10.0.5` for load balancer.
 We gave custom name `nginx_lb`.
 Also we are binding port 80 of container to port 80 of host machine.
 Now load balancer is accessible from outside.

 If everything goes well then load balancer will run perfectly.
-If we launch browser (Chrome recommended) and put ip 10.10.0.5 nothing will happen as nodes are not running right now.
-We can see from console that load balancer is trying to connect IP 7,8,9 one by one.
+If we launch browser (Chrome recommended) and put ip 10.10.0.5 nothing will happen as **nodes are NOT running right now**.
+We can see from load balancer log that it is trying to connect IP 7,8,9 one by one as default method is **ROUND ROBIN**.

 ```
 2022/01/11 05:58:49 [error] 31#31: *1 connect() failed (113: No route to host) while connecting to upstream, client: 10.10.0.1, server: , request: "GET / HTTP/1.1", upstream: "http://10.10.0.7:80/", host: "10.10.0.5"